vsaravanan/Java/Struts2/Struts2Interceptor/readme.md

       <input type="text" name="name"/>
       <input type="submit" value="Say Hello"/>
    </form>
-it is not uses with struts based html tags as below
+it is not used with struts based html tags as below
 	<s:form action="hello">
 		<s:label for="name" value="Please enter your name"/><br/>
 		<s:textfield key="Your Name" name="name"/>